How the Workers’ Compensation Legal Process Works in New Mexico: What to Expect After Filing a Claim

 If you’ve been injured on the job and you’re receiving workers’ compensation benefits, it’s natural to feel uncertain about what comes next.
 At the Victor Titus Law Firm in Farmington, we know this can be a confusing and stressful time.
-You may be wondering: Will I keep getting benefits?
-What if something changes?
-What happens if we have to go to court?
+You may be wondering:

 This guide is here to walk you through what to expect during the legal process, from filing a complaint to potential settlement.
 Our goal is to help you feel informed and supported every step of the way.